Skip to main content

 • 5 Forms: Homid, Glabro, Crinos, Hispo, Lupus

-• Gift system: Auspice-based powers
+• Gift system: Auspice and Tribe-based powers

 Examples (success, failure, edge cases)